okta/okta-oidc-js/packages/okta-react/README.md

 ### Migrating from 1.x to 2.0

 The 1.x series for this SDK required the use of [react-router][].
-These instructions assume you are moving to version 2.0 of this SDK and are still using React Router.
+These instructions assume you are moving to version 2.0 of this SDK and are still using React Router (v5+)

 #### Replacing Security component

-The `<Security>` component is now a generic (not router-specific) provider of Okta context for child components and is required to be an ancestor of any components using the `useAuth` or `useAuthState` hooks, as well as any components using the `withOktaAuth` Higher Order Component.
+The `<Security>` component is now a generic (not router-specific) provider of Okta context for child components and is required to be an ancestor of any components using the `useOktaAuth` hook, as well as any components using the `withOktaAuth` Higher Order Component.

+`Auth.js` has been renamed `AuthService.js`.

-The prop options to `<Security>` have not changed from the 1.x series to the 2.0.x series.
+The `auth` prop to the `<Security>` component is now `authService`.
+The other prop options to `<Security>` have not changed from the 1.x series to the 2.0.x series

 #### Replacing the withAuth Higher-Order Component wrapper

-This SDK now provides authentication information via React Hooks (see [useAuth](#useAuth) and [useAuthState](#useAuthState)).
+This SDK now provides authentication information via React Hooks (see [useOktaAuth](#useOktaAuth)).
 If you want a component to receive the auth information as a direct prop to your class-based component, you can use the `withOktaAuth` wrapper where you previously used the `withAuth` wrapper.
 The exact props provided have changed to allow for synchronous access to authentication information.
-In addition to the `auth` object prop, there is also an `authState` object prop that has properties for the current authentication state.
+In addition to the `authService` object prop (previously `auth`), there is also an `authState` object prop that has properties for the current authentication state.

 #### Replacing `.isAuthenticated()`, `.getAccessToken()`, and `.getIdToken()` inside a component